Manifolds with harmonic curvature and curvature operator of the second kind: Abstract

 \section{Abstract}

-We prove that compact Riemannian manifolds of dimension $n\ge3$ with harmonic curvature and $\frac{n(n+2)}{2(n+1)}$-nonnegative curvature operator of the second kind must be Einstein.
-In particular, Building upon Dai-Fu's work \cite{DF}, it follows that if the curvature operator of the second kind is $\min\{\frac{n(n+2)}{2(n+1)},\max\{4,\frac{(n+2)}{4}\}\}$-nonnegative , then such a manifold must be of constant curvature.
+We prove that complete Riemannian manifolds of dimension $n\ge3$ with harmonic curvature and $\frac{n(n+2)}{2(n+1)}$-nonnegative curvature operator of the second kind must be Einstein.
+In particular, We show that complete Einstein manifolds of dimension $n\ge4$ with $\frac{3n(n-1)^2(n+2)}{2(5n^3+3n^2-30n+16)}$-nonnegative curvature operator of the second kind must be of constant curvature, which generalizes the work of Dai-Fu \cite{DF}.

 \fancyhead{} \fancyhead[CE]{} \fancyhead[CO]{} \fancyfoot{} \fancyfoot[CE,CO]{\thepage}